Restaurant employee fired after viral video shows her stirring tea with forearm

 KANSAS CITY, Mo. -- A video of an employee at a Missouri restaurant stirring tea with her forearm has gone viral, and those responsible have been fired.

-The video, which has been viewed more than 700,000 times on Facebook, shows a female employee at Raising Cane’s making tea with her arm fulling submerged.
+The video, which has been viewed more than 700,000 times on Facebook, shows a female employee at Raising Cane’s making tea with her arm fully submerged.
 The employee and another girl are heard laughing before the employee poured the tea into a dispenser.

 The caption on the video read, “don’t drink tea from Cane’s…she tryflin cause we don’t care no more.”